tujh-rf/gfx/tutorials/vulkan/012_vulkan_frame_buffers/README.md

 # Vulkan Frame buffers

-Create frame buffers for every image view of the swapchain images.
+Frame buffer described what needs to be done with every image view should be created for every image view in the swapchain.
+Later those frame buffers will be used to draw scenes to the screen attached to the physical device.

+---